Out-of-body experience: Psychological

 In the fields of cognitive science and psychology OBEs are considered dissociative experiences arising from different psychological and neurological factors.
 Scientists consider the OBE to be an experience from a mental state, like a dream or an altered state of consciousness without recourse to the paranormal.

 Charles Richet (1887) held that OBEs are created by the subject's memory and imagination processes and are no different from dreams.
 James H. Hyslop (1912) wrote that OBEs occur when the activity of the subconscious mind dramatizes certain images to give the impression the subject is in a different physical location.
 Eugéne Osty (1930) considered OBEs to be nothing more than the product of imagination.
-Other early researchers (such as Schmeing, 1938) supported psychophysiological theories.
+Other early researchers, such as Schmeing (1938), supported psychophysiological theories.
 G. N. M. Tyrrell interpreted OBEs as hallucinatory constructs relating to subconscious levels of personality.

-Donovan Rawcliffe (1959) connected the OBE experience with psychosis and hysteria.
+Donovan Rawcliffe (1959) connected the OBE with psychosis and hysteria.
 Other researchers have discussed the phenomena of the OBE in terms of a distortion of the body image (Horowitz, 1970) and depersonalization (Whitlock, 1978).
 The psychologists Nandor Fodor (1959) and Jan Ehrenwald (1974) proposed that an OBE is a defense mechanism designed to deal with the threat of death.
-According to (Irin and Watt, 2007) Jan Ehrenwald had described the out-of-body experience (OBE) "as an imaginal confirmation of the quest for immortality, a delusory attempt to assure ourselves that we possess a soul that exists independently of the physical body".
+According to Irin and Watt (2007), Ehrenwald had described the out-of-body experience (OBE) "as an imaginal confirmation of the quest for immortality, a delusory attempt to assure ourselves that we possess a soul that exists independently of the physical body".
 The psychologists Donald Hebb (1960) and Cyril Burt (1968) wrote on the psychological interpretation of the OBE involving body image and visual imagery.
 Graham Reed (1974) suggested that the OBE is a stress reaction to a painful situation, such as the loss of love.
 John Palmer (1978) wrote that the OBE is a response to a body image change causing a threat to personal identity.